linusg/xbox360controller/README.md

     pass
 ```

 The above code will run until `Ctrl+C` is pressed.
 Each time on of the left or right axis is moved, the event will be processed.
+Additionally, the events of the A button are being processed.
 Please note, there seems to be a bug left that the KeyboardInterrupt will not show up directly when raised, but when the next controller event is registered.
 In case the program hangs on `Ctrl+C`, just press or move any of the controller's buttons or axes.

 ### `Xbox360Controller` parameters